mph-/lcapy/doc/schematics.rst

 The tex, schtex, and pgf extension generates a standalone LaTeX file.
 If no filename is specified, the schematic is displayed on the screen.

 By default, the png format is used for interactive drawing.
-First LaTeX is used to create a temporary pdf file; this is then converted to png format using `pdftoppm` or `convert` (ImageMagick); `convert` does a better job but does not come installed with the required permissions.
+However, being a bit-mapped image, the quality is poor.
+First, LaTeX is used to create a temporary pdf file; this is then converted to png format.
+Several strategies are tried to do the conversion:

+ 1. `ghostscript`

+ 2. ImageMagick `convert` (By default pdf conversions are disabled.
+On a Linux system wout need to edit `/etc/ImageMagick-6/policy.xml` to enable this conversion.)

+ 3. `pdftoppm` (this does a poor job with thin lines)

 When using a Jupyter notebook, the svg format can be used with `draw(svg=True`).
+However, Jupyter has problems loading multiple svg files.

 .. _schtex: